Tweaking figures for presentations or publications can be a tedious

 letters or subscripts in y-axis”, “remove legend”, and “r pch”.
 Here are

-functions and arguments that I find
+a collection of some ggplot2 functions and arguments that I find

 particularly useful and want to remember.

-Within an xlab()
+Within an xlab() or ylab() function, use expression(paste()) to

 use special characters.
-Use brackets ([]
+Use brackets ([]) for subscript, the caret

-) for superscript, and the names of greek letters e.g. mu
+(^) for superscript, and the names of greek letters e.g. mu.

 ylab(expression(paste("C", H[4], " (", mu,"mol ", L^-1,")"))) +